cop3402fall18/syllabus/README.md

 _See webcourse announcements for the GitHub classroom submission link for each assignment._

+_Be sure to submit the GitHub repo URL to webcourses.__

+_See the repo README.md for detailed instructions._

 - __[Assignment 1 PM/0](assignments/assignment1_pm0.pdf) Due 09/16 11:59PM__

 - __[Assignment 2 Lexer](assignments/assignment2_lexer.pdf) Due 10/07 11:59PM__